Stands out for many reasons, not all of them good

 - Well equipped

-- Easy to park
+- Easy to navigate trim levels

 Automatic and all-wheel drive only

-All versions of the QX30 will feature a part-time all-wheel drive (AWD) and a seven-speed twin-clutch automatic gearbox, which means no matter whether you pick petrol or diesel, you’ll have a car that’s easy to drive and capable enough to deal with slippery surfaces.
+All versions of the QX30 feature a part-time all-wheel drive (AWD) and a seven-speed twin-clutch automatic gearbox, which means no matter whether you pick petrol or diesel, you’ll have a car that’s easy to drive and capable enough to deal with slippery surfaces.

 Smart and well-insulated cabin

 The well-finished interior from the Q30 is carried over, including comfortable seats and a noise-cancelling system on the diesel that makes for a very well-insulated cabin.

 Though it sits higher than the Q30 (45mm taller than Sport models), the company has stiffened the QX30’s suspension so its handling doesn’t suffer.